neuronsimulator/nrn/docs/coreneuron/how-to/coreneuron.md

 # Using CoreNEURON with NEURON

-[CoreNEURON](https://github.com/BlueBrain/CoreNeuron) is a compute engine for the NEURON simulator optimised for both memory usage and computational speed on modern CPU/GPU architetcures.
+[CoreNEURON](https://github.com/BlueBrain/CoreNeuron) is a compute engine for the NEURON simulator optimised for both memory usage and computational speed on modern CPU/GPU architectures.
 The goals of CoreNEURON are:

 * Simulating large network models
 * Reduce memory usage